ashfinal/vimrc-config/README.md

-# vimrc-config
+# re-vim config

-dot vimrc config - Reasonable, Readable, Reliable(Ever for ordinary people)
+re-vim config - Reasonable, Readable, Reliable(Ever for ordinary people)

+- Well polished, with love and patience.

+- Well documented, can be read (and copied) easily.

+- Well handled, should works on Mac, Linux and Windows.

-Single file, no installation required.
-Can be extended easily, and should works on Mac, linux and windows.
+- Single file, no installation required.
+Start your work almost immediately.

+- Extend easily, make it fulfill your need.

+- And lots more...

 ![screenshot](./screenshot.png)